Who is Justice Dalveer Bhandari?

+Justice Bhandari received 183-193 votes in the General Assembly and secured all the 15 votes in the Security Council after separate and simultaneous elections were held at the UN headquarters in New York.

+Read more: India’s Dalveer Bhandari re-elected to International Court of Justice after Britain pulls out

-Justice Dalveer Bhandari has been renominated by India for a new term at the International Court of Justice, The Hague.
-His term comes to an end on February 5, 2018 and India’s nominee faces competition from Nawaz Salam, Lebanon’s permanent representative to the United Nations.
-The nomination is for a nine-year term.
+Justice Dalveer Bhandari had been renominated by India in June, 2017 for a new term at the International Court of Justice, The Hague.
+His term was reaching its end on February 5, 2018.

 Justice Bhandari was born on October 1, 1947.
 He comes from a family of lawyers.
 His father Mahaveer Chand Bhandari and his grandfather B C Bhandari were members of the Rajasthan bar.
 Justice Bhandari studied humanities and law from Jodhpur University and practiced law at the Rajasthan High Court between 1968 and 1970.
 He then acquired a Masters of Law degree from the Northwestern University School of Law in the US and thereafter started work at the Northwestern Legal Assistance Clinic.
 He appeared in Chicago’s courts representing the clinic’s litigants.
 Further, he started work with the Centre for Research in Chicago.
 Recently, the Tumkur University, Karnataka, also conferred the Doctor of Laws (LL.D) degree honoris causa on him for his contribution to the world of law and justice.
 In 2016, he was conferred with the degree of Doctor of Letters by Vardhaman Mahaveer Open University Kota.